CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ```

 Python dictionaries are associative arrays that use keys to retrieve the elements of the dictionary.
-Dictionaries aren’t exactly based on an index, there is no particular order in dictionaries (we could add a key: value and, it will appear in random order).
-A big caution here is that you cannot create different values associated to the same key (Python will just overwrite the value of the duplicate keys).
+Dictionaries are not exactly based on an index; there is no particular order in dictionaries (we could add a key: value and it will appear in random order).
+Big caution here is that you cannot create different values associated with the same key since Python will just overwrite the value of the duplicate keys).

 ```
 >>> myDicc = {'someItem': 2, 'otherItem': 20}